 He shall build a house for My name, and I will establish the throne of his kingdom forever.
 I will be his Father, and he shall be My son.
 If he commits iniquity, I will chasten him with the rod of men and with the blows of the sons of men” (II Samuel 7:12-14).

-The son “born through his seed” was Solomon (Shlomo in ancient Hebrew means peaceful), destined to become a great king in the Land of Israel.
-The Temple to one God, the Creator of the Universe was built, the first in the history of the people of Israel and probably all of mankind.
-It was constructed 480 years after the liberation of the sons of Israel from the land of Egypt in 957 BC, the fourth year of the reign of King Solomon.
+This son, born “through his seed”, was Solomon (Shlomo in ancient Hebrew, meaning peaceful), who was destined to become a great king in the Land of Israel.
+The Temple dedicated to one God, the Creator of the Universe, was built, the first in the history of the people of Israel and probably all of mankind.
+It was constructed 480 years after the liberation of the sons of Israel from the land of Egypt in 957 BC, during the fourth year of the reign of King Solomon.

 “And it came to pass in the four hundred and eightieth year after the children of Israel had come out of the land of Egypt, in the fourth year of Solomon’s reign over Israel, in the month of Ziv, which is the second month, that he began to build the house of the Lord" (1 Kings 6: 1).